alump/Notify/README.md

 Class Notify can be used to show Notifications.
 It's named this way to avoid conflicts with Vaadin's own Notification class.

 Class Vibrate can be used to ask to vibrate the device.
 For Vaadin 7 vibrate API can use used with Vibrate add-on.
-This add-on is replacement for Vibrate add-on for Vaadin 8.

 ## Online demo

-Try the add-on demo at http://app.siika.fi/NotifyDemo
+Try the add-on demo (Vaadin 8 version) at http://app.siika.fi/NotifyDemo

 ## Download release